alvarogarcia7/blog_source/source/_posts/2015-05-06-what-versus-how.markdown

 ## Applying this in your team

-Now, there might be a problem if your team has different opinion on 'what vs how' (i.e., part of the team prefers what and another prefers how)
+Now, there might be a problem if your team has a split opinion on 'what vs how' (i.e., part of the team prefers what and another prefers how)

 Reasons I've heard to defend how: